"Catholic education is the keystone and foundation for the success of our children and the following generations to come."

 After consulting with Father DeJulio and the leadership of the parish, they agreed to create an endowment with the Catholic Foundation for two purposes: to help transport home bound parishioners that may not have the means available to them to attend Sunday Mass and to help parish youth attend the National Catholic Youth Conference.

-The Catholic Foundation Celebration, A Gift From the Heart for Our Children’s Future 2013, our annual fundraiser in support of the Foundation's tuition assistance program, was a success beyond expectations.
-Nearly six hundred people joined us as we celebrated Catholic education, allowing us to set another record in both guest attendance and net profit.
-Because of our many generous friends who have a heart for Catholic education, we were able to raise more than $500,000 which will be used to help our schools recruit and retain other students throughout the Diocese.
+The Catholic Foundation Celebration, A Gift From the Heart 2014, our annual fundraiser in support of the Foundation's tuition assistance program, was a success beyond expectations.
+This year we had over five hundred people join us as we celebrated Catholic education.
+Because of our many generous friends who have a heart for Catholic education, we were able to raise more than $375,000 which will be used to help our schools recruit and retain other students throughout the Diocese.

 The Knights of Columbus Mother Seton Council 6724 in Brandon, FL gave a $35,000 Christmas gift to Nativity Catholic School through the Catholic Foundation of the Diocese of St. Petersburg to establish an endowment that will provide tuition assistance to families at Nativity Catholic Church who are in financial crisis.